StrawberSam/holbertonschool-low_level_programming/structures_typedef/README.md

-0 - Define a new type struct dog with the following elements: name, type = char *, age, type = float, owner, type = char * 1 - Write a function that initialize a variable of type struct dog
+0 - Define a new type struct dog with the following elements: name, type = char *, age, type = float, owner, type = char * 1 - Write a function that initialize a variable of type struct dog 2 - Write a function that prints a struct dog